arfro/arfro.com/_drafts/2019-03-03-understand-recursion-to-understand-recursion.markdown

 #### What..
 So does recursion then help with sticking to immutability or not?
   As each <b>head recursive</b> call is pushed onto a stack and then evaluated on function exit there is actually no mutation of variables, only function calls.
 It can cause stack overflow though, e.g. if we are getting a factorial of a large number so generally it is a better idea to write <b>tail recursive</b> functions.
 As I mentioned before in Scala they are actually automatically optimised to become while loops under the hood so technically tail recursion is not really a fully immutable solution.
   <br><br>
   So it comes down really to what would be your personal choice - recursion or a loop.
 I have quite a bit of confidence in Scala's inner workings on optimization and so I go for tail recursive solutions.
-Apart from the Scala confidence part I find them more entertaining, generally more consistent with the rest of the codebase, looking more concise and I also don't have to worry about little bugs I could introduce in getting my own loops to work (like off-by-1 or so).
+Apart from the Scala confidence part I find them more entertaining, generally more consistent with the rest of the codebase, looking more concise and I also don't have to worry about bugs I could introduce while getting my own loops to work (like off-by-1 or so).

 ### Real life
-I can sure write a factorial function or list some directories, but where could I possibly use recursion in real life?<Br>
+You can sure write a little factorial function or list some directories, but where could you possibly use recursion in real life and in real code?<br><br>

-Recursive data structures - data structure that has references to itself. have to be iterated over recursively.
-E.g. Any tree like structure, maybe employees that have a list of subordinates that have a list of subordinates that have no subordinates <br>
+This question bogged me quite a lot when starting my functional programming journey.
+I am a very hands-on engineer so I was skeptical when seeing Scala books talk of map, flatmap, fold and so on yet no mention on those recursive functions I was told I had to master.
+I just couldn't see how to apply recursion in real programming, real problems.<br><br>
+It turns out there is two things nobody told me:
+* most of the times you actually use transformation methods like map, flatMap, foldLeft, foldRight, reduce, filter etc. instead of braining out recursion - check out this one liner implementation of our factorial function using `foldLeft` (which btw is implemented as tail recursion under the hood):<br>
+{% highlight scala %}
+def factorial(i: Int) = (1 to i).toList.foldLeft(1)(_ * _)
+{% endhighlight %}
+* realistically, you will need recursion for very custom problems - at work I actually had to write a number of recursive functions for nested Json containing a recursive data structure - there wasn't a ready out-of-the-box solution like `foldLeft` on a list above.

-I would like to stress the importance of writing tests for recursive functions, no matter how bulletproof they seem to be.
-With great power comes great responsibility and nothing makes you sleep at nice as soundly as a well tested recursive code in production.
+I would like to stress the importance of writing tests for your recursive functions once you implement one - no matter how bulletproof the solution seems.
+I always test the happy path, the mean path but also the "this will never happen" path.
+With great power comes great responsibility and nothing makes you sleep at night as soundly as a well tested (especially recursive) code in production.

 ### Summary
-I would like to stress two rules of thumb for writing recursive call here:
+To summarize I would like to stress two rules of thumb for writing recursive functions:
 * write your exit condition before writing anything else (here: `if n <= 1`)
-* make sure you are moving towards the exit condition in your recursive calls (here: `factorial(n - 1)` - moving towards `1`)
+* make sure you are moving towards the exit condition in your recursive calls (here: passing `n - 1` to a recursive call - with each step moving closer towards`1`)

-But remember - as one wise woman once said:
+But remember - as a wise woman once said:
 >Where there is people practising recursion there stacks shall overflow and functions shall never exit.

 I've been there and a lot of programmers have too.
 It's difficult to get recursion right at first.
-But I promise if you commit to solving 30 problems recursively you will start seeing a new ways of thinking emerging.
+But I promise if you commit to solving 30 problems recursively you will start seeing a new way of thinking emerging.

 Recursion is a very helpful tool to have in your functional programming journey.
-You will likely not use it daily, but in my career I did have to write quite a number of recursive functions so I can't stress enough how important it is to get familiar with it.
-I promise that with time it will become more and more clear!
+Depending on what you're working on you will likely not use it daily... probably not even monthly.
+But every now and then you will arrive at a custom problem that will beg to be solved recursively - and that's when all your practice will pay off. <br>

 ----

 References:<br>
-_Category theory for programmers_ by B. Milewski<br>
-_Basic Category Theory_ by T. Leinster<br>
+_Functional programming in Scala: Simplified_ by A. Alexander<br>
 _Scala Cookbook_ by A. Alexander